Dmytro-Morozov-22/ecommerce-project-udemy/README.md

-# Full Stack E-Commerce website using Angular and Spring Boot
+# E-Commerce website using Angular and Spring Boot
 The following was implemented in this project:
 * Search for products by category and keyword.
 * Pagination.